 There’s no minimum or maximum time commitment.
 You and your school will need to think carefully about capacity and negotiate your availability together.

 The SLE role has a number of benefits, including:

-Our recruitment has now closed.
-Further details of when we are looking to recruit will be shared later in the year.
+Applications are now closed.
+Further recruitment windows will be published later in the year.